2lian/Motion-Stack/docs/source/manual/start.rst

     Tutorial explaining the launch API is provided in :ref:`api-label`.

-- \ :py:data:`motion_stack.api.launch.default_params.default_params` defines the default ROS2 parameters.
+- \ :py:data:`motion_stack.core.utils.static_executor.default_param` defines the default ROS2 parameters.
 Parameter documentation is in this file.
 - Launch APIs and tools are in :py:mod:`motion_stack.api.launch`.
 Those are exposed to packages outside the motion stack.

   - \ :py:mod:`motion_stack.api.launch.builder.LevelBuilder` will generate your nodes (and launch description) depending on: